Short day trips you can take to places located within three hours from Christchurch on the South Island of New Zealand and things to do there.

 See the route for the Kaikoura day trip on the map.

-Below you will find a map displaying all of the short day trips that were mentioned in this article.
+Below you will find a table displaying all of the short day trips that were mentioned in this article.
+You can click on a trip to get a route map.

-Note that driving distances and times are automatically calculated by Google and are one-way distances and times.
+Note that driving distances and times are one-way distances and times and that the times are estimates.
 Ensure you add enough time to do any extra activities you plan on doing and to return to Christchurch.

 Note: Places can change and/or become inaccessible.
 The information presented here was accurate when it was gathered.